shubhajitml/nCodes/README.md

 # elemental
-Basic neural networks from scratch
+Basics of neural networks from scratch